coi-dev/coi-specs/coi-client-spec.md

 * [IANA Considerations](#iana-considerations)

 # Introduction
-COI - Chat Over IMAP - provides a basis for realizing modern messaging services on top of the existing email infrastructure.
+COI - Chat Over IMAP - provides a basis for modern messaging services on top of the existing email infrastructure.
 COI leverages the existing open and federated email infrastructure to provide an open chat functionality accessible to everyone with an email address.

 COI will work with standard IMAP servers and IMAP clients and will work better with COI-aware clients and servers.
 Initially, most email servers will not provide support for COI, so we need ways how to realize the most important functions on top of the existing infrastructure.